kingbin/hubot-philipshue/README.md

 ## Installation

 ###The Quick Installation
-Run the following command to make sure the module is installed.
+Run the following command to make sure the module is installed to your local Hubot instance.

     $ npm install hubot-philipshue --save